DaintyJet/VChat_ASLR_Intro/README.md

    <img src="Images/MR3.png">

-5. Uncomment one of the preprocessor defines to control which address will be printed by the program when it is executed.
+5. Uncomment one of the preprocessor defines to control which object's address the program prints when it is executed.
    * `#define CONST_GLOBAL 1`: Print the address of a global constant that should be located in the `.rdata` section.
    * `#define GLOBAL 1`: Print the address of a global variable that should be located in the `.data` section.
    * `#define BSS 1`: Print the address of a global variable that was initially defined in the `.bss` section of a PE file.